 Operated as a privately held Nevada LLC, built on First Amendment protection from the ground up.
 The monument targets the official actions of a public official in his official capacity — not private citizens.
 Land ownership is the first line of defense; mobility is the second — if a site is lost, the tower relocates.
 Everything is documented and backed up, so a damaged tower is simply rebuilt.

-Fifty towers.
-One in every state.
-A permanent monument network no politician, lawsuit, or platform can erase — and a warning to every future official that the people are watching, the people remember, and the people will dictate how history will see and know you for what you did.
+A permanent monument of shame no politician, lawsuit, or platform can erase — and a warning to every future official that the people are watching, the people remember, and the people will dictate how history will see and know you for what you did.